virtualcitySYSTEMS/map-ui/documentation/INTERNATIONALIZATION.md

 ```
 - translate all english keys to the new language.

-This new Context file can now be loaded as a Context in the vcMap.
+This new VcsModule configuration file can now be loaded as a VcsModule in the vcMap.

 ## Setup Vue/VueI18n/VcsApp